theborakompanioni/azure-docs.de-de/articles/vs-azure-tools-migrate-publish-web-app-to-cloud-service.md

 <properties
-   pageTitle="Vorgehensweise: Migrieren und Veröffentlichen einer Webanwendung in einem Azure-Clouddienst aus Visual Studio | Microsoft Azure" description="Sie erfahren, wie Sie Ihre Webanwendung mit Visual Studio zu einem Azure-Clouddienst migrieren und veröffentlichen." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="How to Migrate and Publish a Web Application to an Azure Cloud Service from Visual Studio | Microsoft Azure" description="Learn how to migrate and publish your web application to an Azure cloud service by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"